2 robbers break into UES apartment, rob man at knife point

-UPPER EAST SIDE, Manhattan (WABC) --Two men broke into an Upper East Side apartment Friday and then robbed a man at knifepoint.
+UPPER EAST SIDE, Manhattan (WABC) --Police are looking for the two men broke into an Upper East Side apartment Apand then robbed a man at knifepoint.

-The duo managed to get into the 24-year-old victim's apartment near 93rd Street and Lexington Avenue by climbing through an open window, officials said.
+The duo managed to get into the 24-year-old victim's apartment near 93rd Street and Lexington Avenue by climbing through an open window April 15, officials said.

 The suspects proceeded to threaten a man with a knife, then removed clothes, sneakers, and bags from inside.